 -

-Antioxidant and Anti-inflammatory Actions: Its richness in polyphenols and antioxidants protects cells from oxidative damage and reduces inflammation, which can contribute to the prevention of chronic and neurodegenerative diseases.
+Antioxidant and Anti-inflammatory Actions: Its richness in polyphenols and antioxidants protects cells from oxidative damage and reduces inflammation, which may contribute to the prevention of chronic and neurodegenerative diseases.

 Sports Nutrition and Fitness

-The dried black fig 'Mission' is a natural and efficient source of energy for physical activity:
+'Mission' dried black figs are a natural and efficient source of energy for physical activity:

 -